frictionlessdata/frictionless-py/docs/guides/framework/schema-guide.md

 ## Reading Cells

-During the process of data reading a resource useses a schema to convert data:
+During the process of data reading a resource uses a schema to convert data:

 ```python title="Python"
 from frictionless import Schema, Field